DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 If you have a DigiByte project that you wish to make the community aware of, please add a new DigiFact.
 Be careful to use neutral wording - no marketing or advertisng is permitted, though a single DigiFact to tell the community about your project and what it offers is permitted.

-URLs should ideally be included in both the content text, and in the seperate URL field.
-Ideally you should include only one URL per DigiFact.
+URLs should be included both within the content text, and in the seperate URL field.
+This allows for easier processing.
+Please include only one URL per DigiFact.

-IMPORTANT: If you wish to insert a line break in your DigiFact, please use: ```\n```

 ### Using Dynamic Data in the DigiFacts

-If you wish to insert dyanmic data into a DigiFact, please edit the digifacts.json file and insert any of the following variables:
+If you wish to insert dynamic data into a DigiFact, please edit the digifacts.json file and insert any of the following variables:

 | Variable               | Example Content | Note                                                |
 |------------------------|-----------------|-----------------------------------------------------|